syedrakin707/StockPrediction/Syed Shahir Ahmed Rakin/mypart.md

 3) Execution by ESN

 CSB for Bank Stock:

-This CSV contains the stock shares of the following banks:
+This CSV contains the stock shares of the following banks

 i) ABBANK (AB Bank Limited)
 ii) BANKASIA (Bank Asia Ltd.)